 Asya Vaisman was a Visiting Research Scholar at Indiana University and Project Manager of AHEYM from 2010-2012, in which role she developed and debuted AHEYM's initial website and represented the project publicly online and in scholarly venues.
 Asya holds a BA from Barnard College, Columbia University, and a PhD in Yiddish from Harvard.
 Her PhD research was on the Yiddish songs and singing practices of contemporary Hasidic women.
 Currently, she is the Director of the Yiddish Language Institute at the Yiddish Book Center and teaches at Hampshire College.

 Sebastian Schulman is a PhD candidate in Modern Jewish History at Indiana University, Bloomington, where he studies the transformation, transmission and survival of Jewish religion and culture in Soviet Moldova.
 From 2010 to 2012, he was a Research Assistant for AHEYM, in which capacity he translated and annotated interviews and participated in an ethnographic expedition.
 He currently serves as Translation Projects Coordinator at the Yiddish Book Center in Amherst, MA, where he directs several initiatives, including a graduate-level fellowship in Yiddish translation and a journal devoted to Yiddish literary works in translation.
 Sebastian is a Research Associate for the Program in Jewish Studies at Smith College in Northampton, MA.

 Margot Valles received her PhD from Indiana University in July, 2013.
-She is currently an Assistant Professor at Michigan State University in the Center for Integrative Studies in Arts and Humanities.
+She is Assistant Professor at Michigan State University in the Department of English.
 Her work for AHEYM included preparing materials for accessioning into the digital archive, translating interviews, accompanying the primary researchers on their expeditions and helping with a variety of other tasks.
 She worked as a Research Assistant with the AHEYM project from 2009 to 2011.

 Photography and Videography: Artur Frątczak, Pawel Figurski